Coronavirus (COVID-19) Preparedness Information Learn More

 - Childbirth and COVID-19

-- We have reduced the entry point to only the emergency department entrance for all patients, physicians, visitors (if appropriate), and staff.
+- We have reduced the entry points to the hospital to the front main lobby entrance and the emergency department entrance for all patients and visitors (if appropriate).

-- The Anderton-Smith Building offices are accessible via the lower level entrance, however, people who come in at this entrance will not be able to access the hospital unless they enter through the Emergency Department.
+- The Anderton-Smith medical office building is accessible via the lower level entrance, however, people who come in at this entrance will not be able to access the hospital unless they enter through the Emergency Department.

 At Southern Tennessee Regional Health System, our top priority is safeguarding the health and wellbeing of our patients, providers, employees, and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.
-Effective August 26, 2020, our visitor policy is as follows (PLEASE NOTE: THIS POLICY IS SUBJECT TO CHANGE AT ANY TIME - PLEASE CALL 931.967.8200 FOR MOST UP-TO-DATE POLICY):
+Our visitor policy is as follows (PLEASE NOTE: THIS POLICY IS SUBJECT TO CHANGE AT ANY TIME - PLEASE CALL 931.967.8200 FOR MOST UP-TO-DATE POLICY):

 - Emergency Department patients are limited to one (1) WELL visitor per day (cannot be rotated, must be the same individual for the respective day).